horacio9a/mfc-node/README.md

 What's new?
 ==========
-Now we have a special program for MFC HD models only.
-It should be noted that these HD models can't be recorded with the basic MFC Recorder.
-Handling with this new MFC HD Recorder is entirely the same as with the basic MFC Recorder, but the new MFC HD Recorder program uses a separate `config-hd.yml` and `index-hd.html`.
+In v.3.0.2 Basic and HD version merged into one.
+It should be noted that HD models can be recorded like other SD models now.
+HD and SD models now using unique `config.yml` and `index-hd.html`.
-Now it is possible by simply editing the `config-hd.yml` and `index-hd.html` file to select the program we want to use to record your favorite models' shows on myfreecams.com.
+Now it is possible by simply editing the `config-hd.yml` and `index-hd.html` file to select the program we want to use to record your favorite models show's on myfreecams.com.
 There are six choices available.
 I would recommend using three methods that do not freeze MFC recorded videos:

 1. rtmpdump